Dr Francesca Stella

 - Review of grant applications for Research Foundation Flanders, Belgium, and Royal Society, UK

-- Referee of journal articles for: Sexualities, Gender, Place and Culture, GLQ, Slavic Review, Europe-Asia Studies, Lambda Nordica, Nationalities Papers and Girlhood Studies
+- Referee of journal articles for: Sexualities, Gender, Place and Culture, Social and Cultural Geographies, GLQ, Slavic Review, Europe-Asia Studies, Lambda Nordica, Nationalities Papers and Girlhood Studies

 - Referee of book proposals for Routledge and Palgrave (2011-present)